Deborah's Place: Establishment

 The founders named the organization "Deborah's Place" after an Old Testament story about a judge named Deborah, who raised an army of 10,000 soldiers to free oppressed people.
 They received assistance from the Immaculate Conception Church in Chicago in order to host their first overnight emergency women's shelter in the church's gymnasium.
 Funding began through the religious groups, community groups and private contributions.
 They networked with LaSalle Street Church, The First United Methodist Church, Holy Name Cathedral, St. James Cathedral and Fourth Presbyterian.

 Possible establishment locations have been rejected such as the one proposed by Reverend Pastor Joe Morin of St. Alphonsus in 2007, for a Deborah's Place shelter location to be placed on his church property, but lost in the South Lakeview Neighbors Association meeting due to "disgruntled residents".
 Deborah's Place has also faced disgruntled residents in possible establishment in Wicker Park.

-Audrey Thomas is the organization's current CEO.
-Thomas moved to Chicago in 1982 and began volunteering for Deborah's place in 1986.
-She held previously held positions of COO before becoming the CEO of Deborah's Place in 2004.
-Patricia "Patty" Crowley was a founder of Deborah's Place and helped with establishment in 1985.
+Kathy Booton Wilson is the fourth and current CEO of Deborah's Place, and has worked for the organization for over 30 years.